 What is a DDoS attack?

 DDoS attacks are almost impossible to prevent and difficult to defend against.
-The reason for their ferocity is in the sheer size of them.
+The reason for their ferocity is their sheer size of them.
 A request-per-second, or data packet, indicates a single request to the server.
 So when you see an attack such as the one on GitHub in 2018, with 120 million data packets per second, it might be difficult to comprehend.

-Biggest DDoS attacks in 2022
+Biggest DDoS attacks of 2022

 Government service providers tend to be more transparent.
 With guides from the FBI and the Cybersecurity and Infrastructure Security Agency (CISA) setting the standards for government agencies and their computer systems, it’s evident the best minds are at work protecting sensitive information from hackers.

-Cloudflare Clients
+1. Cloudflare Clients

 Without disclosing who, the company Cloudflare listed cybersecurity threats, security incidents, and cyber incidents it mitigated for its clients.
 One in April 2022 and another in June 2022.
 The April attack recorded around 15.3 million requests per second, one of the largest ever reported.
 By June, however, the client was defending against a 26 million request-per-second attack.

-Google Cloud Armor Customer
+2. Google Cloud Armor Customer

-Activision Blizzard
+3. Activision Blizzard

 In September 2022, gamers noticed an inability to play streaming games, such as “World of Warcraft,” “Call of Duty,” and “Overwatch.”
 Activision Blizzard used social media to let customers know they were under a DDoS attack and that servers were down.
-The outage lasted three-and-a-half hours from when Activision Blizzard first tweeted about a server issue until the servers were back up and gamers were able to access the games again.
+The outage lasted three-and-a-half hours from when Activision Blizzard first tweeted about a server issue until the servers were back up and gamers could access the games again.

-Estonia
+4. Estonia

-Albanian Government
+5. Albanian Government

-Ukraine
+6. Ukraine

-Russia
+7. Russia

-The United States
+8. The United States

 What is the most famous DDoS attack?